I don’t consider myself bald, I’m just taller than my hair.

 After having their hair prepped, Roman women would put on the final touches: shave their eyebrows (who needs ‘em?), lace their eyelids with soot, powder their faces with lead (for that dreamy/poisonous white complexion), and rouge their cheeks with rust and/or wine.

 Unlike portraits of their husbands and brothers, portraits of Roman women were far more concerned with representing the latest ideas of fashion and beauty than the subject’s actual features.
-Like men, however, Roman women also faced conflicting attitudes toward their outward appearance.
-Criticized for being both too made-up and not made-up enough, the struggle for Romans of both sexes was all too real.
+Like men, however, Roman women also faced conflicting attitudes towards their outward appearance.
+Criticized for being both too made-up, and not made-up enough, the struggle for Romans of both sexes was all too real.
 Alas, we can’t all be Farrah Fawcett.